gaborbozo/Notes/design-patterns/microservices/basics.md

 * _SOAP_ which makes a lot of compromises that are contrary to how _HTTP_ works, f.e. ignores _HTTP_ response codes except _OK (200)_ and _Internal Server Error (500)_ - the actual error is burried inside the `<soap:Fault>` so the client can’t just use the HTTP status code.
 * the aggregation layer got tightly coupled to domain-, data access- and presentation layer logics.

-Microservices also have their of set of problems, but they do however <u>have the promise of a more agile framework that can be extended into a cloud native world</u> much easire than its peers before.
+Microservices also have their of set of problems, but they do however <b>have the promise of a more agile framework that can be extended into a cloud native world</b> much easire than its peers before.
 ## Microservices and cloud-native
 Cloud native includes patterns for designing systems to run in a cloud-based infrastrucutre.
 Cloud computing is a pattern of globally distributing systems to provide increased uptime, increased scalability and increased distribution.